Ethorbit/steamcmd-server-docker/README.md

 ## Creating new server image
 See the [existing implementations](servers) which are based on [steamcmd-server](Dockerfile)

-Every directory inside is the name of the docker image.
+Every directory inside is a separate docker image.

 ### Environment variables
 These variables should be used whereever possible.